Sylvn001/lesson-of-the-day/git/git-basics.md

 - `git show [SHA]` - Show any object in git in human-readable format.

 ### Tracking Path Changes

+NOTE: HEAD~3 is the amount of commits can you throw back

+- `git reset --soft HEAD~3` - Reset all git commit changes whitout lost all changes in stage ('~' use number of head to go back)
+- `git reset --hard HEAD~3` - In the same case, you lost all changes of the three heads in github.

+`git rebase` -i HEAD~3 - git will enable you to change the last commits in interactive mode `git reset` -- FILENAME - To undo git add of stage files `git add -p` - divide two commits in the same file, or use others options

 ### Rewrite history